QuantEcon/python_lecture_sandpit/source/rst/lss_examples.rst

                       1 \cr
                       I_t \cr} \right]}

-We use this form as we are interested in the paths of :math:`C` and :math:`I` as well as :math:`Y`
+We use this form because we are interested in the paths of :math:`C` and :math:`I` as well as :math:`Y`

-We want to ask the following questions of this model:
+We want to ask the following questions:

 \* Does :math:`Y_t` have a stationary distribution?
 If so, what is it?
 \* How long does it take for :math:`Y_t` to reach its stationary distribution?
 \* What is the effect of an investment shock, :math:`\sigma \epsilon_t`, on present and future values of :math:`C_t,I_t` and :math:`Y_t`?

-The methods of the ``LinearStateSpace`` class will be able to help us out
+The methods of the ``LinearStateSpace`` class can  help us out

 To start, lets assume the following parameter values: